drush-ops/drush/misc/windrush_build/README.md

 - Edit the metadata at the top
 - Run the script
-- Attach the .zip file to the correspionding Release on Github.
+- Attach the .zip file to the corresponding Release on Github.
 - Update the links at bottom of docs/install.md